 At Cartersville Comprehensive Treatment Center, our skilled and licensed staff of medical and mental health professionals are able to supply and monitor this type of treatment so that women and men who are battling with a fentanyl addiction can reclaim control within their lives.
 Here at Cartersville Comprehensive Treatment Center, we want to help you enjoy living life again, and in a way that is happy, healthy, and free from fentanyl addiction.

-Types of Treatment Offered at Cartersville Comprehensive Treatment Center
+Types of Treatment Offered for Fentanyl Abuse at Cartersville Comprehensive Treatment Center

 As a network of outpatient care providers, Cartersville Comprehensive Treatment Center supplies medication-assisted treatment for women and men ages 18 and older who have been struggling with fentanyl addiction.
 The highly trained and understanding staff of counselors, doctors, and nurses at Cartersville Comprehensive Treatment Center are committed to creating individualized treatment plans that are customized to meet the needs of each patient who comes to us for care.
 The variety of medication-assisted treatments and therapeutic services we offer at Cartersville Comprehensive Treatment Center include: